 - Verification/Due Diligence: Based on supplier risk prioritization, Lifescan evaluates prospective suppliers during supplier selection and periodically thereafter based their role in our supply chain.
 These evaluations focus on ethics, employee health and safety, and environmental protection elements.
 Prioritization is mainly based on the supplier category.
 External manufacturing sites are high on the priority list

-- Audit: Johnson & Johnson currently conduct audits of select suppliers who impact our quality and financial systems based on internal risk assessments.
+- Audit: Lifescan currently conduct audits of select suppliers who impact our quality and financial systems based on internal risk assessments.
 However, these audits are not designed to explicitly confirm compliance with company standards in the areas of slavery and human trafficking.
 These audits are not currently conducted via an independent unannounced audit.

 - Certification: Our standard contracts with suppliers require compliance with all applicable laws.
 In addition, we are in the process of enhancing our existing contractual key terms and conditions to strengthen our expectations of our suppliers regarding human trafficking and slavery.